sajax88/bumashtina/README.md

 ## Building

 To build a redistributable, production mode package, use `wails build`.
+See Wails docs for details: https://wails.io/docs/reference/cli#build